Bobbybear007/NebulaBrowser/README-PLUGINS.md

 - id: Unique id.
 Defaults to folder name if omitted.
 - main: Optional entry for main process integration.
 - rendererPreload: Optional file injected into the preload.
 Use it to expose limited APIs.
+- categories: Optional string or array of strings used for organizing/filtering plugins in UI and APIs.
+Example: ["AI", "Utilities"].
+- authors: Optional string or array of strings/objects describing authors.
+Objects support { name, email, url }.
+In APIs/UI, names are displayed.
 - enabled: Defaults to true.

 ## Main process API (activate)